-PR2015 Effective date 1 July 2014 Earliest possible Vesting date The performance rights cannot vest earlier th an the Test Date Performance hurdles based on the satisfactory achievement of confidential performance Performance Conditions % off Pool Average ROE 10% conditions approved by the Board Debt/Debt + Equity 10% EPS Base 30% EPS Stretch 50% Total 100% Exercise conditions and Vesting Date The Performance Rights Test Date will be 30 J the Board will determine whether or not the P achieved.
-As soon as reasonably practicable after each Test Date applicable to any Performance Period, the Board shall determine in respect of each eligible employee, as at that Test Date: a. whether, and to what extent, the Performance Hurdles applicable as at the Test Date have been satisfied; b. the number of Performance Rights (if any) that will become Vested Performance Rights as at the Test Date; and c. the number of Performance Rights (if any) that will lapse as a result of the non-satisfaction of Performance Hurdles as at the Test Date, and shall provide written notification to each eligible employee as to that determination.
-Exercise price Nil Expiry date 30 September 2017 A Performance Right lapses, to the extent it has not been exercised, on the earlier to occur of: a. where Performance Hurdles have not been satisfied as at the relevant Test Date; b. if an eligible employee's employment with the Company or Related Body Corporate ceases before the Vesting Date; c. the day the Board makes a determination that the Performance Rights lapses because of breach, fraud or dishonesty; and d.
-30 September 2017.
+PR2015 Effective date 1 July 2014 Earliest possible Vesting date The performance rights cannot vest earlier than the Test Date (1) Performance hurdles based Performance Conditions % off Pool on the satisfactory achievement of confidential Average ROE 10% performance conditions Debt/Debt + Equity 10% approved by the Board EPS Base 30% EPS Stretch 50% Total 100% Exercise conditions and Vesting Date The Performance Rights Test Date will be 30 June 2017 (Test Date) after which, the Board will determine whether or not the Performance Hurdles have been achieved.
+As soon as reasonably practicable after each Test Date applicable to any Performance Period, the Board shall determine in respect of each eligible employee, as at that Test Date: (d) whether, and to what extent, the Performance Hurdles applicable as at the Test Date have been satisfied; (e) the number of Performance Rights (if any) that will become Vested Performance Rights as at the Test Date; and (f) the number of Performance Rights (if any) that will lapse as a result of the non-satisfaction of Performance Hurdles as at the Test Date, and shall provide written notification to each eligible employee as to that determination.
+Exercise price Nil Expiry date 30 September 2017 A Performance Right lapses, to the ex xtent it has not been exercised, on the earlier to occur of: (e) where Performance Hurdles ha ve not been satisfied as at the relevant Test Date; (f) if an eligible employee's employment with the Company or Related Body Corporate cease before the Vesting Date; (g) the day the Board makes a determination that the Performance Rights lapses because breach, fraud or dishonesty; and (h) 30 September 2017.
 5 Day volume weighted average Share price \$1.8515

-(1) Test Date: the date at which assessment against the Performance Conditions are made by the Board.
+&lt;sup>(1) Test Date: the date at which assessment against the Performance Conditions are made by the Board.
 For PR2015, the Test Date will be 30 June 2017.